uhiltner/universal-literature-screening-toolkit/README.md

 ## Core Functionality

 - **Domain-Agnostic by Design**: The toolkit is not bound to any specific field.
 Its screening logic is defined by simple text files, allowing for complete customization for any research domain (e.g., medicine, environmental science, social sciences).
-- **Configurable Boolean Logic**: Researchers can define complex inclusion and exclusion criteria using `BLOCK`-based search terms with `AND`/`OR` operators, mirroring the logic of advanced database searches.
+- **Configurable Boolean Logic (query mode)**: Define complex inclusion/exclusion criteria with a single raw Boolean query string (AND/OR/NOT, parentheses, quotes, wildcards) provided via `--query-file`.
+This mirrors database search syntax and is now the recommended workflow.
+Note: legacy block-based `search_terms.txt` is deprecated and will be removed in a future release.
 - **Multi-Language Content Processing**: The tool seamlessly processes and analyzes content in multiple languages, including English, German, and French, by leveraging case-insensitive and wildcard-enabled pattern matching.
 - **Robust PDF Text Extraction**: A dual-library approach (PyMuPDF and pdfplumber) ensures reliable extraction of text from a wide variety of PDF formats and qualities.
 - **Reproducible, Auditable Outputs**: The toolkit generates a professional HTML report, a `results.json` file for data analysis, and automatically sorts the source PDFs into `include` and `exclude` folders, ensuring a fully documented and reproducible workflow.